Runo's Power Design

 a feedback loop, which enables us to

-control and stabilize the output voltage.
+control and stabilize the output voltage or current.

 SMPS converters can be designed in a vast number of topologies, i.e. different ways to connect the above components together, in order to achieve desired properties.
 Some of the simplest are known as BUCK or BOOST converters, but a lot of other interesting topology groups exist, for instance resonance converters, a group of converters which is now gaining increasing attention.